thisYogesh/jsymbolic/README.md

 Hi all,
   > jSymbolic comes with a new way to manipulate your DOM.
-  > The main intention beyond this library creation is just my fun!....
+  > The main intention behind this library creation is just my fun!....
     hope you will also enjoy this symbolic driven jSymbolic-javaScript Library

   > So lets take a look at jSymbolic